 - Arriving from London, go up the steps in the middle of the platform and turn left on the footbridge to come out by the car park entrance.
 Bear right across the small forecourt and turn left to go down Station Road.

 - At the bottom turn right onto the A22 (Godstone Road) and cross the main road carefully at the traffic island.
 A little further on, veer left down St Luke's Road.
 At the bottom turn left and go over the tracks at the level crossing by Whyteleafe Station.

 - Go past the station car park and a primary school and turn right at a crossroads to go up Hornchurch Hill.
 At the next crossroads turn left into Hilltop Road, climbing more steeply.
-Immediately after this road bends right turn left through a gap in the hedge, going up a few steps onto Kenley Common?.
+Shortly after this road bends right turn left through a gap in the hedge, going up a few steps onto Kenley Common?.